westwind79/docs/contribute/contribute-pull-requests/add_hook.md

+---
+title: Adding a new hook
+weight: 3
+---

 # How to add a new Hook
 Adding a new hook is a process that can be done in only three steps.